pytroll/image-comparison-tests/README.md

 These steps are not necessary for changing the behave tests but only for changes to the server code.
 Else, the server should be installed and running already.
 The behave tests should be changed in the Satpy repository itself.
 - Install ansible
-- Install the certbot-nginx role: `ansible-galaxy role install coopdevs.certbot_nginx,v0.3.1`
 - Clone this repository to your local computer.
 Since Ansible is a Unix-based system, if it is in a Windows file system, that might cause issues.
 Therefore, put it in the mounted [WSL](https://learn.microsoft.com/en-us/windows/wsl/) file system and execute the commands using the linux shell.
+- Install the certbot-nginx role: `ansible-galaxy role install coopdevs.certbot_nginx,v0.3.1` within the directory `ansible/roles`.
 - The satellite data required to run the behave tests is not included in this repository, since they are huge files.
 In the current state of behave tests, GOES16 and GOES17 data is used which may change if behave tests are extended.
 Place the required data on your local computer in `pytroll-image-comparison-tests/data/satellite_data`.
 This will be copied to the server by Ansible.
-- You need access to a user with sudo privileges to the server listed in the `ansible\inventory.ini`.
-Right now, this is `pytroll-image-test-dev.int-pytroll-development.s.ewcloud.host`.
-To check whether you have access, you can test by using `ssh youruser@pytroll-image-test-dev.int-pytroll-development.s.ewcloud.host`
+- You need access to a user with sudo privileges to the server listed in the `ansible/inventory.ini`.
+Right now, this is `image-test.int-pytroll-development.s.ewcloud.host`.
+To check whether you have access, you can test by using `ssh youruser@image-test.int-pytroll-development.s.ewcloud.host`
-- Change the `host_path` variable in the `inventory.ini` to the path you have the repository in.
-For example, if the repository is `/home/your_user/pytroll-image-comparison-tests/` then make sure `host_path=/home/your_user`.
+- Change the `host_path` variable in the `inventory.yml` to the path you have the repository in.
+For example, if the repository is `/home/your_user/pytroll-image-comparison-tests/` then make sure `host_path: /home/your_user`.
 - In linux shell, navigate to `pytroll-image-comparison-tests/ansible`.
-Then you may execute `ansible-playbook -playbooks/deploy_image_comparison.yml --ask-become-pass --ask-pass`.
+Then you may execute `ansible-playbook playbooks/deploy_image_comparison.yml --ask-become-pass --ask-pass`.
 - Before the server can start, a file `/home/<comparison-user>/pytroll-image-comparison-tests/serverLogic/secret.py` must exist, in which the Webhook-Secret and Github-Token are stored in the following format:
 ```
 WEBHOOK_SECRET = "xxx"
 GITHUB_TOKEN = "ghp_xxx"
 ```

+The webhook secret is used for GitHub to contact the server.
+The GitHub token is used for the server to post GitHub comments.

 ## Github Configuration

 ### Webhook Configuration